-As a part of its five-year review of administrative rules, the Department of Administrative Services proposes these amendments to update procurement policies and procedures.
-The amendments fall under three administrative rules chapters and address the topics of state employee driving guidelines, procurement of goods and services of general use, and purchasing standards for service contracts.
+As a part of its five-year review of administrative rules, the Department amends three administrative rules chapters to update procurement policies and procedures and address the topics of state employee driving guidelines, procurement of goods and services of general use, and purchasing standards for service contracts.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.